 The Grand Palace

-One of the most popular places for tourists to visit when they are in Bangkok is the Grand Palace.
+One of the most popular places for tourists to visit when they are in Bangkok is the Grand Palace (where these palace guards hang out).
 Although the royal family doesn’t live on the grounds any more, this is the historical and official home for the Monarchy.
 Each of the Palace buildings are impressive in their own way, with many of them covered in gold tiles and guarded by mythical Thai creatures.
-The photo that accompanies this post shows an actual non-mythical guard that stands as sentry outside the throne hall building, known as Phra Thinang Chakri Maha Prasat.
+The photo that accompanies this post shows an actual non-mythical (human) palace guard that stands as sentry outside the throne hall building, known as Phra Thinang Chakri Maha Prasat.

 At first, people would see me standing behind my tripod, and apologize for getting in my way.
 I found it was simpler to turn my back and look away when my ‘subjects’ wandered in front of my camera.
 I didn’t need to look through my viewfinder to see if it was framed properly.
 After several shots using this method, and without the tourists knowing what I was doing, I got the shot I wanted.